ibrownreadystart/SetupAuditTrail-SCH-SendPriorDayEntriesEmail/README.md

 # Why scheduled automation?

 SetupAuditTrail only supports query and retrieve calls.
-Record-triggered automation is not currently supported.
+As a setup object, record-triggered automation is not supported.